TluwaniMS/Javascript-Ternary-Operator/README.md

 greet ? console.log(`I've been instructed to greet you :)`) : console.log(`I'm sorry I can't talk to strangers :(`);

-///Will print:
+/// Will print:
-I'm sorry I can't talk to strangers :(
+/// I'm sorry I can't talk to strangers :(
 ```

 ```